bobbyzhu/cloud-ubuntu/README.md

 |gateone/webssh| 443             | 4433                 |
 |noVNC         | 6080            | 6080                 |

+## VNC/ssh Web Proxy

+To save the ports and processes resources, the original noVNC and Gateone support have been removed from `cloud-ubuntu` and a standalone noVNC and Gateone proxy image is created and named with `cloud-ubuntu-web` and it can be run with:

+    $ ./scripts/web-ubuntu.sh

+It provides web proxy function for the vnc and ssh services of the other images.

 ## Login

     $ ./login/bash
     $ ./login/ssh
     $ ./login/webssh
     $ ./login/vnc

+## Record and playback

+### Terminal record/playback

+A `showterm` command is added in the `cloud-ubuntu-dev` and its derivers, it can be used to record the terminal operations.

+    $ showterm

+### VNC record/playback

+noVNC can be used to record the VNC desktop operations and the record data can be played back, to record it:

+    $ VNC_RECORD=1 ./scripts/web-ubuntu.sh

+The data is stored in `noVNC/recordings/` and the files are named with `vnc.record.data.[session number]`, play back it:

+    $ VNC_DATA=vnc.record.data.1 ./scripts/vnc-playback.sh

 ## Building